-The 9th annual NAP implementation report - covering the period 1 January 2017 until 31 December 2017 - was adopted by the Austrian Government on 19.
-Dezember 2018 and subsequently forwarded to the Parliament for information.
-The implementation process is a transparent one, with the full report being published (in German language) on the website of the Federal Ministry for Europe, Integration and Foreign Affairs, where the NAP itself (in German and English language) and the previous annual reports made publicly available as the 10th annual NAP implementation report - covering the period 1 January 2018 until 31 December 2018 - is currently being prepared.
+The 10th annual NAP implementation report - covering the period 1 January 2018 until 31 December 2018 - was adopted by the Austrian Government on 16.
+October 2019 and subsequently forwarded to the Parliament for information.
+The implementation process is a transparent one.
+The comprehensive report is published (in German language) on the website of the Federal Ministry for Europe, Integration and Foreign Affairs2, where the NAP itself (in German and English language) and the previous annual reports made publicly available.
+The 11th annual NAP implementation report - covering the period 1 January 2019 until 31 December 2019 - is currently under consideration.